arturonavax/env/docs/mac_os.md

   it you can open any application, configuration, search for files and internet,and much more.
 The default MacOS app launcher can be changed for more powerful ones.

+- Sleep mode: It is the "suspend" in MacOS, in Sleep mode your computer still does many things (also uses internet connection) (at least set the `hibernatemode` to `25`, you can query the current value with the command `pmset -g | grep hibernatemode`), and when you put the computer in Sleep mode it just looks like the screen is turned off.
+With the `pmset -g log` command you can see everything the system did while it was asleep.

+  - The problem: The problem: The computer is probably not processing a task/program/download that you are interested in by going into Sleep mode, Sleep mode does a lot while asleep, but mainly system tasks.

+  - There are two situations where your computer goes into Sleep mode automatically:

+    1. When the screen turns off, but this can be avoided if the power adapter is connected and the following option is activated: System Settings -> Battery -> Options -> Prevent automatic sleeping on power adapter when display is off.

+    2. When you close the screen/lid of your Macbook, and this behavior cannot be changed from the traditional settings

+    3. When you lock it and the screen turns off (you can quickly turn off the screen while it is locked by pressing `ESC`).

+    All situations of automatic sleep mode can be avoided by using applications like "Amphetamine", Or by simply running the command `caffeinate -d` in the terminal, the `-d` also prevents the screen from turning off.

 - Enable FileVault (or Firmware Password if it is an Intel processor) to lock Recovery Mode and encrypt the disk.